5 Ways to Travel for (Nearly) Free

 Best for: RV Vacationers

 iMoova.
 If you’ve ever dreamed of retiring early to drive around the country in an RV, the site iMoova could help make your dream a reality.
 When RV and car rental companies need a vehicle relocated from one rental office to another or from the manufacturer site to its owner, they list the trip on iMoova.
 Oftentimes, the company will offer to pay for at least a portion of the fuel costs, and the trip may be completely covered.
+The one catch: You'll have to travel within the requested time period, so a flexible schedule helps.
 If the thought of wheeling around in a bulky motorhome doesn’t scare you and you have a clean driving record, an RV relocation could cover both transportation and lodging along your family road trip.

 Best for: Outdoor Adventurers